draddo11/100-days-of-code/r3-log.md

  Covered service workers and promises
  ## R3D18
  Covered registration of serice workers and worked on the angualr 7 APP footer
+ ##R3D19
+ Could not get any thing done had to work all da